Garrett Cooper Player Props: Marlins vs. Giants

 Garrett Cooper At The Plate

-- Cooper has picked up an RBI in five games this season (33.3%), with two or more RBI in three of those contests (20.0%).
+- Cooper has picked up an RBI in 31.3% of his games this season, with two or more RBI in 18.8% of his games.
+He has also plated three or more runs in one contest.

-- He has scored at least once three times this year (20.0%), including one multi-run game.
+- In three of 16 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.